tmtsoftware/csw/docs/src/main/commons/logging_aggregator.md

 Hence, make sure that latest Docker setup is installed and running before starting the Elastic stack.
 The Docker container is responsible for aggregating logs generated in `tmp/tmt/logs/csw`.
 Hence, developers writing Scala/Java/Python/C++/C applications need to generate log files under `/tmp/tmt/logs/csw`.

-Also, note that csw apps started via `csw-services.sh` will generate log files under `/tmp/tmt/logs/csw` and thus, it will be aggregated by the Elastic docker container.
+Also, note that csw apps started via `csw-services` application will generate log files under `/tmp/tmt/logs/csw` and thus, it will be aggregated by the Elastic docker container.
 To know more about setting up docker and starting Elastic, please refer to @ref:[Starting Elastic logging aggregator for Development](apps.md#starting-elastic-logging-aggregator-for-development).

 @@@ note